tdicknet/vtt2txt-html/README.md

 # vtt2txt-html
 simple vtt2txt html page with js to easily paste vtt (tested with Microsoft Stream transscript) to get a converted txt of the transcript.

 no support is given for this simple ChatGPT-3.5 generated helper html page.
 I just needed a quick location to host this, while having the possible to not upload a VTT to some service.
-In case of issues, please direct them to the real non-human author :)
+In case of issues, please direct them to the real non-human author

+# use in browser
+[VTT2TXT-HTML-CONVERTER](https://tdicknet.github.io/vtt2txt-html/index.html) conversion runs locally in your browser.

 ### example use
 #### input: